kitabisa/mubeng/README.md

   <i>(Figure: Running mubeng as proxy IP rotator with verbose mode)</i>
 </p>

+**NOTE:**
+- Rotations are counted for all requests, even if the request fails.
+- HTTP traffic requests and responses is displayed when verbose mode `(-v/--verbose)` is enabled, all cookie values in headers will also be redacted automatically and we **DO NOT** explicitly display the request body.
+- If you use output option `(-o/--output)` to run proxy IP rotator, requests and responses are **NOT** written to the log file.

 ### [Burp Suite](https://portswigger.net/burp/documentation/desktop/getting-started/installing-burp) Upstream Proxy

-In that case you can also use `mubeng` (Proxy IP rotator) as an upstream proxy in Burp Suite, acting in-between Burp Suite and mubeng to the internet, so you don't need any additional extensions in Burp Suite for that.
+In case you want to use `mubeng` _(proxy IP rotator)_ as an upstream proxy in Burp Suite, acting in-between Burp Suite and mubeng to the internet, so you don't need any additional extensions in Burp Suite for that.
 To demonstrate this:

 <p align="center">
   <img src="https://user-images.githubusercontent.com/25837540/107985702-24d0ba00-6ffd-11eb-9489-c19e52c921f5.jpg">